 Think blocky zombie apocalypse with a surprisingly deep survival loop.
 In Unturned you spawn into a ruined world, loot houses, craft gear, build a base and try not to get chewed on by zombies or other players.
 It looks simple, but there is a full survival loop with hunger, thirst, infection and vehicle scavenging.

-Why it works on older PCs: Unturned is free to play on Steam and visually simple, so it does not demand a modern GPU, just a basic card and enough RAM.
+Why it works on older PCs: Unturned is free to play on Steam and visually simple, so it does not demand a modern GPU.
 On paper it wants a modest dual or quad core CPU, several gigabytes of RAM and a few gigabytes of disk space, which is still within reach for many office boxes and older gaming PCs.

-Fossil PC warning: among this list, Unturned is one of the heavier games, so if your rig is truly ancient, start with the lighter picks below and come back to this later.
+Fossil PC warning: among this list, Unturned is one of the heavier games.
+If your rig is truly ancient, start with the lighter picks below and come back to this later.

 Why you will keep playing: endless community servers, modded maps, and that classic “log in for 20 minutes, accidentally play for 3 hours” survival energy.